 Through intensive practical and performance-based training delivered in a conservatoire setting, this course provides a challenging introduction to the theory and practice of performance-related design in preparation for a career in the theatre and/or its related industries.

-First year modules introduce a broad range of practical skills including technical drawing, CAD, model making, pattern cutting, costume construction, millinery, tailoring, scenic art and props-making.
-Practical projects include a ‘paper sculptures’ installation at the very beginning of the first term, which immerses you in the collaborative working environment from the outset.
+First year modules introduce a broad range of practical skills including technical drawing, CAD, Sketchup, model making, pattern cutting, costume construction, millinery, tailoring, scenic art and props-making.
+Practical projects include collaborative Costume, Props and Puppetry.

-Foundation modules in set design and costume design during the first term, provide structured introductions to the theoretical and professional processes relating to research for design, practical design development, and the realisation of finished designs.
+A Foundation of Design module during the first term, provides structured introductions to the theoretical and professional processes relating to research for design, practical design development, and the realisation of finished designs.

 Research skills are developed through lectures, seminars and field trips focussing on important developments in the history of theatre, art, architecture, design and costume.
-You will be required to present your research through seminars, essays, and a third-year dissertation.
+You will be required to present your research through seminars, essays, and a third-year Research Project.

 In the spring term of the first year, you will work individually and as a part of a team to create a ‘costume as performance’ event in collaboration with stage management students.